Summary

 Overview

-Electrosurgery and energy-based devices are used to cut tissue and achieve hemostasis through thermal coagulation .
-Common clinical applications include endoscopic hemostasis for gastrointestinal bleeding and loop electrosurgical excision procedures (LEEP) for cervical abnormalities .
+Electrosurgery and energy-based devices are used to cut tissue and achieve hemostasis through thermal coagulation.
+Common clinical applications include endoscopic hemostasis for gastrointestinal bleeding and loop electrosurgical excision procedures for cervical abnormalities.

-The choice between monopolar and bipolar modes is determined by the clinical context, safety requirements, and the proximity to vital structures.
+The choice between monopolar and bipolar modes depends on the clinical context, safety requirements, and the proximity to vital structures.

 |---|---|---|